Comments on Weinstein's comments arXiv: 2509.09361 & 2510.03793: Abstract

 \section{Abstract}

 In 2024, after thirty years of research on this subject, I published a book entitled: \textit{Poincar\'{e}, Einstein and the discovery of special relativity.
 An end to the controversy} \cite{Ginoux2024}.
-In September 2025, Galina Weinstein published a review of this book entitled: \textit{Convergences and Divergences: Einstein Poincar\'{e} and Special Relativity} (arXiv:2509.09361) in which she aimed ``to show how Einstein's ether-free, principle-based kinematics marked out a path that, unlike its contemporaries, became the canonical form of special relativity.''
-To this end, she claimed to reconstruct ``in a novel way, the 1905 derivations of Einstein and Poincar\'{e}, highlighting their contrasting paths''.
-In her paper, she proposed a mathematical presentation of ``the 1905 derivations of Poincar\'{e} and Einstein''.
-And then, she pretended to trace ``their similarities and, more importantly, their differences.''
-Unfortunately, Weinstein's review of my book contains a number of mistakes, falsehoods and misleading criticisms that I would like to point out here.
-To this aim, I will follow the structure of Weinstein's paper and show section by section all the erroneous historical facts she has reported.
+In September 2025, Galina Weinstein published a review of this book entitled: \textit{Convergences and Divergences: Einstein Poincar\'{e} and Special Relativity} (arXiv:2509.09361) in which she harshly criticized my work in an unfair and error filled manner.
+The, she published a second comment (arXiv: 2510.03793) in which she added she added insults about me to all her mistakes, falsehoods and misleading criticisms.
+So I've decided to reply to her comments, in an academic way (as she would normally have done), in order to demonstrate that her allegedly ``novel way'' of reconstructing the history of the theory of special relativity is purely based on her own interpretation of the facts and not on the facts themselves.
+To this aim, I will follow the structure of each Weinstein's comment (arXiv: 2509.09361 \& 2510.03793) and I will highlight section by section all the erroneous things she has reported and repeated.